A categorification of the Malvenuto--Reutenauer algebra via a tower of groups: Introduction Keywords: Hopf structure, permutations, supercharacters, categorification

 \section{Introduction \footnote{Keywords: Hopf structure, permutations, supercharacters, categorification}}

 The categorification of the Hopf algebra of symmetric functions $\Sym$ by the representation theory of the symmetric group is a foundational result in combinatorial representation theory.
 There are other classical cases with similar constructions---as outlined in Macdonald \cite{Mac}---coming from wreath products and the finite general linear groups.
 However, all these examples give Hopf algebras that are essentially copies of $\Sym$ (or a PSH algebra in the language of Zelevinsky \cite{Ze}).
-It has traditionally been thought that to categorify other Hopf algebras one may need to dispense with towers of groups in favor of towers of algebras (especially in light of results like \cite{BLL}).
+Results like \cite{BLL} indicate that categorifying other Hopf algebras (with the usual induction and restriction functors) may require dispensing with towers of groups in favor of towers of algebras.

 The paper \cite{AIM} took a different approach to towers of groups by replacing the full representation theory with a supercharacter theory and the traditional induction/restriction functor pairing with new functor combinations.
 In this way, \cite{AIM} was able to categorify the symmetric functions in noncommuting variables $\NCSym$, and a similar approach in \cite{AT2} found a categorification of a Catalan Hopf subalgebra.
 The underlying algebraic structure turns out to be the shadow of a Hopf monoid \cite{ABT}, a generalization that better captures the underlying representation theory.